 Scared of honor crimes, I walked around with pepper spray until the age of 28.
 See, the ‘invisible’ bruises stay for a long time.

-Let me also share an example of brainwash.
+Let me also share an example of brainwashing.
 I would hear: we are right and they are wrong.
 There is only one true path.
 Or at school, I would hear this dogma: every single time a woman uncovers parts of her body that should stay covered; one of us gets killed.

 It was around that time that I started working on leaving the closed-up community.
 Meanwhile, some of my stuff was destroyed or taken away.
 Like the main character of the movie The Shawshank Redemption, I had to plan my exodus from that house with patience and precision.

-Fast forward, I can assure you that we all have the potential to heal fully from everything that was done to us and to forgive, if we open up to the path of personal growth and do the work.
+Fast-forward, I can assure you that we all have the potential to heal fully from everything that was done to us and to forgive if we open up to the path of personal growth and do the work.
 We can make it on our own.
 Though, we do need at least one grown-up to truly see us as a child, to make it.
 You could be that person.

 The misfortune of my story though is that I don’t have biological children due to my past.
-As a teenager, I was refused access to contraception to regulate this women’s condition called endometriosis.
+As a teenager, I was refused access to contraception to regulate this woman’s condition called endometriosis.
 Contraception was perceived as forbidden sex and even prostitution.
 The consequences of that decision are irreversible.
 However, childlessness as in “may her name be erased”?
 No. I.am. here.

 Today, my family members are not the ones connected to me biologically, but the ones who support me unconditionally and love me exactly for who I am.
 And those Christmas lights?
 They shine bright on my balcony – all. year. long.

 What happened to me is not an exception.
 Different forms of child abuse happen outside closed-up communities as well.
-But when those cases come to light, at least they rarely will be kept from current laws.
+But when those cases come to light, at least they will rarely be kept from current laws.

 So, we’ve got to rethink our communal lives.
 We’ve got to reboot the way communities are structured.
 We’ve got to know that there is always something that we can do.
 And we’ve got to act, especially to protect children – all children.
-It’s time for the next level global civilization with humanity, integrity and grace.
+It’s time for the next level of global civilization with humanity, integrity, and grace.

 I’m going to be honest with you.
 There are no quick fixes.
 Yet, I do see possibilities for change.
 We can start by breaking taboos much more.
-We don’t talk – not in the closed-up communities, not enough in society and especially not in the business world!
+We don’t talk – not in the closed-up communities, not enough in society, and especially not in the business world!

 When we talk, oftentimes we meet this attitude of: are you OK?
 Can you have endured all of that and still be that sane and happy?
 There must be something wrong with you.
 Also: why would you want to share that and risk your status in society?

-To governmental bodies: you can support children who want to live differently, or leave closed-up communities, to do so safely.
-Oftentimes, children are worked against, or influenced in order to stay or return to the community.
+To governmental bodies: you can support children who want to live differently or leave closed-up communities, to do so safely.
+Oftentimes, children are worked against, or influenced to stay or return to the community.
 Also, previous members of the community, who understand the culture and codes, can consult in educational programs.
 Moreover, we have integration courses, but why haven’t we implemented mandatory courses for closed-up communities to check that laws are being kept?

 To all of us: I believe that children belong to all of us.
 Children from closed-up communities are being abused in our streets and neighborhoods.
 It’s closer than you think.